harrybridgen/Reactive/README.md

 ### Function Values and Calls

-Functions encapsulate reusable logic and may return **integers, arrays, or structs**.
+Functions encapsulate reusable logic and may return **integers, characters, arrays, or structs**.

 Functions are named callable values stored in the global environment.